arrow_back

 Task 6.
 Add SSML support to your agent

 Speech Synthesis Markup Language (SSML) enables you to customize your audio responses by providing details on pauses, audio formatting for numbers, dates, or text.
-This allows for your agent to have a more natural conversation.
+This lets your agent have a more natural conversation.

 <speak>is the root element of SSML response.
 Without this element, your text cannot talk.
 Implement them on the Find paid ticket page.